USSS CR1 – 2022-2023 Alpine Officials Update and Training Opportunities - Listed Below

 The positions vary.
 Several positions are just "day of" positions where you show up in the morning with your racers and work throughout the day.

-Chief of Race and Chief of Course require some pre-planning and coordination with the hill and with Region 1 administration to ensure the logistics of the race are setup ahead of time.
+Chief of Race and Chief of Course require some pre-planning and coordination with the hill and with CR1 administration to ensure the logistics of the race are setup ahead of time.
 Note that we have potential Start/Finish Refs get the Chief of Race certification but we will not push you into a Chief of Race job unless you are interested.

 Which position should I get certified for?